How to Get a Job After Addiction Recovery: 6 Tips to Help You Succeed

 2. Try part-time work first to see how it goes.

 Taking on too much too soon is a common cause of relapse in addiction recovery.
-So, while it is crucial for recovering addicts to seek financial and professional stability, it is also crucial that they not sacrifice their mental health or sobriety in the name of professional success.
+So, while it is crucial for individuals to seek financial and professional stability, it is also crucial that they not sacrifice their mental health or sobriety in the name of professional success.
 If you aren’t sure whether or not you’re ready to handle the stressors that come with a full-time job, try working part-time at first.
 Not only is it a safe way to test how you’ll react to being back at work, it will allow you to slowly adjust to working without becoming overwhelmed.
 It will also give you income and a more structured schedule, which can be beneficial to addiction recovery.

 3. Don’t apply for a high-stress job that increases your chance of resuming your substance abuse.

 Choose wisely when it comes to the kinds of jobs you apply for.
 High-stress jobs that bring chaos and tension into your life will put undue pressure on your addiction recovery and make you vulnerable to relapse.
 You also want to avoid any job that puts you directly in the path of drugs or alcohol.
-A recovering addict should not work in a bar or casino, for example, or in a workplace where drugs are available and/or drug use is prevalent.
+A person in recovery should not work in a bar or casino, for example, or in a workplace where drugs are available and/or drug use is prevalent.
 If your coworkers have a casual attitude about substance use, it may not only trigger your urge to use, it will be far too easy for you to give into that urge when it hits.

 4. Consider what you really want to do for a living.